UrgentCareKids/lambda-send-to-insval/README.md

-# lambda-send-to-insval
+# lambda-ins-validation-queue
-Lambda to send data to the insurance validation service
+Lambda to get patient demographic and insurance mappings from patient svc and write back to the ins_validation_svc queue.